-- (Only complete this form if you and your spouse do not agree on all issues identified in the Separation Agreement)
+- Only complete this form if you and your spouse do not agree on all issues identified in the Separation Agreement.

-- In the event that you and your spouse have a partial agreement with regards to the Separation Agreement and/or Parenting Plan, this form must be completed to outline the issues which are in dispute.
+- In the event that you and your spouse have a partial agreement with regards to the Separation Agreement and/or Parenting Plan, this form must be completed to outline the issues in dispute.

 JDF 1201 – Affidavit for Decree without Appearance of Parties

 - If you do not have children and agree on all issues regarding your divorce or legal separation, this form may be filed.
-All of the relevant divorce-related paperwork should be completed and filed with the Court before this form is filed.
+All of the relevant divorce-related paperwork should be completed and filed with the court before this form is filed.

 JDF 1270 – Response to Petition for Declaration of Invalidity of Marriage

 - If you have received notice of a petition filed for the Declaration of Invalidity of Marriage, you file this form in response, either in agreement or disagreement.
-You can also request the Court to enter certain orders, such as those concerning child support and division of property/debts.
+You can also request the court to enter certain orders, such as those concerning child support and division of property/debts.

-- If the other party cannot be found, JDF 1301 is filled out detailing to the Court the ways in which you tried to locate them in order to serve them with documentation.
-You will be asking the Court for permission to send service by mail or publication.
-The Court will look it over and decide if you exercised due diligence in trying to locate the other party to serve them in person.
-JDF 1302 is used by the Court to notify you whether the motion to provide service by certified mail or publication is granted or denied.
+- If the other party cannot be found, JDF 1301 is filled out detailing to the court the ways in which you tried to locate them in order to serve them with documentation.
+You will be asking the court for permission to send service by mail or publication.
+The court will look it over and decide if you exercised due diligence in trying to locate the other party to serve them in person.
+JDF 1302 is used by the court to notify you whether the motion to provide service by certified mail or publication is granted or denied.